Lonnie Johnson (musician): Success in the 1920s and 1930s

 In 1925, Johnson entered and won a blues contest at the Booker T. Washington Theatre in St. Louis, the prize being a recording contract with Okeh Records.
 Between 1925 and 1932 he made about 130 recordings for Okeh, many of which sold well (making him one of the most popular OKeh artists).
 He was called to New York to record with the leading blues singers of the day, including Victoria Spivey and the country blues singer Alger "Texas" Alexander.
-He also toured with Bessie Smith, a top attraction of the Theater Owners Bookers Association.
+He also toured with Bessie Smith, a top attraction of the Theater Owners Booking Association.

 Okeh used the images of Louis Armstrong and Johnson in ads for the Defender.
 In December 1927, Johnson recorded in Chicago as a guest artist with Louis Armstrong and His Hot Five, paired with the banjoist Johnny St. Cyr.
 He played on the sides "I'm Not Rough", "Savoy Blues", and "Hotter Than That".
 The most famous of the three sides, "Hotter than That," encompassed the New Orleans traditions of polymetric tension, scar, dialogue, collective improvisation, and timbral diversity.
 In an unusual move, Johnson was invited to sit in with many OKeh jazz groups.
 In 1928, he recorded "Hot and Bothered", "Move Over", and "The Mooche" with Duke Ellington for Okeh.
 He also recorded with a group called the Chocolate Dandies (in this case, McKinney's Cotton Pickers).
 He pioneered the guitar solo on the 1927 track "6/88 Glide", and on many of his early recordings he played 12-string guitar solos in a style that influenced such future jazz guitarists as George Barnes, Charlie Christian and Django Reinhardt giving the instrument new meaning as a jazz voice.
 He excelled in purely instrumental pieces, some of which he recorded with the white jazz guitarist Eddie Lang, with whom he teamed in 1929.